 I love this typical Scandinavian vegan menu served at my local IKEA Norway restaurant.
-Here’s how you can easily prepare this kind of meal yourself, in your own kitchen, using frozen veggie balls and fresh or frozen vegetables.
+Here’s how you can easily prepare this kind of meal yourself, in your own kitchen, using frozen veggie balls plus a few fresh or frozen vegetables.

-One of the most important components of the typical Scandinavian vegan menu is the mix of boiled broccoli, boiled carrots and potatoes (either boiled or mashed).
-But for me, the freshly made boiled broccoli are the real kick because they’re always fresh and crunchy, and always they look amazing.
+One of the most important components of the typical Scandinavian vegan menu is the mix of boiled broccoli, boiled carrots and potatoes (either boiled or mashed potatoes).
+But for me, the freshly made boiled broccoli (steamed broccoli) are the real kick and that’s because steamed broccoli will always turn-out fresh tasting and crunchy, and will look amazing every time.

-If you haven’t tried boiled broccoli before, you’re in for a big surprise.
-Just cook the fresh or frozen broccoli in hot water for 1 minute, remove it and season with salt.
+If you haven’t tried steamed broccoli before, you’re in for a big surprise.
+Just cook the fresh or frozen broccoli in hot water for 1 minute, remove it once tender, and season with salt.
 You will be amazed!

 Here’s what defines this vegan menu best.
 It’s: